In this section

 - Register into courses at the host institution, using the host institution’s process, instructions, deadlines.

 - Go back on Carleton Central, and confirm which courses you’re actually registered into (using the ‘check-box’).

-- Submit the Exchange Course Approval Form, showing all the courses you’re taking.
+- Submit the Exchange Course Approval Form, showing all the courses you’re taking (even if the courses haven’t been assessed yet – Step 2).
 This form is used to actually ‘load’ the Exchange courses (CEX = ‘Current on Exchange’) onto your Audit.
-If you have questions about the Approval Form (Step 5) please email email@example.com.
+If you have questions about the Approval Form (Step 5) please email firstname.lastname@example.org.

 If you’re studying abroad for a full year, repeat these steps at the start of the second semester abroad.

 Know your Academic Audit (from Carleton Central) so you can clearly see the outstanding Items on your Audit.
 Courses taken while abroad must be able to fit into the outstanding Items.

 The BCom Audit has Items into which courses from abroad are transferred:

 - If a course is given equivalence to an outstanding course on your Audit (including concentration courses), then the course will be transferred to that Item.